GAM3RG33K/flutter_share_plugin/README.md

 # flutter_share_plugin
-This plugin helps sharing content like, text, image or a file to other apps.
+Easily share content like text, image or a file to other apps.

-It supports both Android and iOS, no additional changes are required in native code or projects (Except ofcourse the Storage Access permissions, you'll need to add that in your project manually).
+Both Android and iOS platforms are supported, no additional changes are required in native code or projects.

+*Except, the **Specific permissions** (like Storage Access permission), you'll need to add that in your project manually.*

 [![pub package](https://img.shields.io/pub/v/flutter_share_plugin.svg)](https://pub.dev/packages/flutter_share_plugin)
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)